smartcontractkit/documentation/src/pages/chainlink-nodes/v1/fulfilling-requests.md

 1. On the **Deploy and Run** tab, configure the following settings:

    - Select "Injected Provider" as your **Environment**.
 The Javascript VM environment cannot access your oracle node.
-Make sure your Metamask is connected to sepolia testnet.
+Make sure your Metamask is connected to Sepolia testnet.
    - Select the "Operator" contract from the **Contract** menu.
    - Copy the [LINK token contract address](/resources/link-token-contracts/) for the network you are using and paste it into the `LINK` field next to the **Deploy** button.
 For Sepolia, you can use this address: